Spilve Airport: World War II

+Post-war

 After World War II and the Soviet re-occupation of Latvia in 1944 the airport was rebuilt as the hub for Aeroflot.
 A new ring taxiway was added and the tarmac changed.
 The terminal building completed in 1954, still remains as a notable example of Stalin's neoclassical architecture.
 This building was completely renovated in 2012 and will host Latvian Aviation Museum.
 The airfield was closed for regular flights in the late 1980s.
 A large technical school existed here until the 1990s with one of each major Soviet aircraft type, including Ilyushin Il-18, Ilyushin Il-62 and Tupolev Tu-134, most broken up around 1996 or 1997.